OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Digital-Network-Intelligence-DNINT.md

 - [DMNS](https://dmns.app/)
   Domains App makes it easy to see domains availability across extensions and notifies you about any WHOIS or DNS changes.
 - [DomainCodex](https://www.domaincodex.com/index.php)
-  Research domain information and all associated data, including records, IP address, page metadata, location and much more.
+  Research domain information and all associated data, including records, IP addresses, page metadata, location and much more.
 Has over 315 million indexed domains.

 ## **Website Analysis**